‘Marvel Heroes Omega’ Now Available On PS4 And Xbox One For Free

 Those that purchase any Marvel Heroes Omega Founder’s Pack through August 31 will receive an exclusive Founder’s Flourish.
 These Flourishes will be delivered at a later date.

-It is worth nothing Marvel Heroes Omega will launch with less content than is currently available on the PC version.
+It is worth nothing that Marvel Heroes Omega will launch with less content than is currently available on the PC version.
 The raids, for example, are not available yet.

 This doesn’t mean console players will lack for things to do.
 Chapters 1-9 of the story campaign to fight Doctor Doom and Loki will be available along with various Operations, Legendary Missions, Trials, a Midtown Patrol, and the X-Men’s Danger Room.